docutils/docutils/docutils/docs/ref/doctree.rst

 Custom Attribute Types
 ======================

-To highlight specific attribute value constraints, the Docutils Generic DTD defines *custom attribute types* via `parameter entities`_ that resolve to standard attribute types.
+To highlight specific attribute value constraints, the `Docutils Generic DTD`_ defines *custom attribute types* via `parameter entities`_ that resolve to standard attribute types.
-In the docutils.nodes_ reference implementation, values are stored using the specified Python data types.
+In the docutils.nodes_ Python module, values are stored using the specified data types.

 _`%classnames.type`
   | Space-separated list of `class names`_.
 Resolves to NMTOKEN_.